prt-prt/vl-project-template/README.md

    https://teamcity.vvvv.org/guestAuth/app/rest/builds/id:39385/artifacts/content/vvvv_gamma_7.0-win-x64_setup.exe
    ```
 4. Extract the **build ID** (e.g., `39385`) and **version** (e.g., `7.0`) from the URL
-5. Update the workflow environment variables:
+5. Update the workflow environment variables (in both `release.yml` and `cache-vvvv.yml` if you use the cache workflow):
    ```yaml
    VVVV_VERSION: "7.0"
    VVVV_BUILD_ID: "39385"